Do you want to receive a personal quotation?

 Body hairs can change their structure after being transplanted - in most cases they become longer and straighter, interestingly adapting somewhat to head hair structure.

 Patients wanting to undergo BHT treatment should be aware of the fact that this form of treatment is a last-resort attempt, with success chances not foreseeable.
 This means that patients considering a body hair transplant must fulfil certain criteria, including the TDI mentioned above.
 Under certain circumstances, the treatment may also be suitable for patients who have already undergone transplantation and where the results look completely unnatural, meaning that living a normal life seems impossible.

 This all means that any patient wishing to undergo BHT treatment needs to discuss this in depth with his hair surgeon.
 Similarly the operation must be performed by a fully competent hair surgeon, as the success of a body hair transplant is dependent on the experience, know-how and abilities of the surgeon performing the operation.

-In the Dr. Feriduni Hair Clinic, hairs from the back, the chest and the thighs are used as donor hairs in any such transplantation.
-Due to the very high risk of scarring, Dr. Feriduni does not transplant beard hairs.
+At our clinic we use hair from the chest as donor hair in any such transplantation.
+Due to the very high risk of scarring, Dr. Feriduni does not transplant beard hair.

 Do you want to receive a personal quotation?